WeAreAcademy/mark-react-exer--js-write-map/README.md

 - Add section on tracing the execution of these functions in the debugger.

-- Add exercise to write and use `partition`

 - Add pointers to other array functions which are worth writing e.g.

   - find,
   - minBy,
   - every,
-  - partition
+  - ...

+- Sequence a much later set of exercises writing these in TypeScript